Special Night Squads

-The Special Night Squads (SNS) (Hebrew: Plagot Ha'Layla Ha'Meyukhadot, פלוגות הלילה המיוחדות) was a joint British-Jewish counter-insurgency military unit, established by Captain Orde Wingate in Mandatory Palestine in 1938 during the 1936–1939 Arab revolt.
-The SNS basically comprised British infantry soldiers, together with some men drawn from the Jewish Supernumerary Police.
+The Special Night Squads (SNS) was a joint British–Jewish counter-insurgency military unit, established by Captain Orde Wingate in Mandatory Palestine in 1938 during the 1936–1939 Arab revolt.
+The SNS consisted of British infantry soldiers, together with some men drawn from the Jewish Supernumerary Police.
 Total unit strength was 100 by 1938.

 Wingate selected his men personally, among them Yigal Allon and Moshe Dayan, and trained them to form small mobile striking units.
 Wingate also collaborated with the Jewish paramilitary formation, the Haganah, reinforcing his unit with some of Haganah's Fosh commandos.
-Given British opposition to the formal creation of Jewish military units, it is not clear to what degree the Mandatory authorities were aware of the exact details of Wingate's operations in this regard.

 Creation and deployment

-Historian Simon Anglim noted that the Special Night Squads were inspired by similar units, such as the Gurkha Frontier Force which was active in the North-West Frontier, the Royal Irish Constabulary (RIC), which had unsuccessfully attempted to suppress the Irish War of Independence, and the g-men of the Federal Bureau of Investigation (FBI).
+Historian Simon Anglim noted that the Special Night Squads were preceded by similar units, such as the "Corps of Gurkha Scouts", organized for carrying out night-time ambushes in the North-West Frontier Province of British India 1919, and by the paramilitary Auxiliary Division of the Royal Irish Constabulary which conducted counter-insurgency operations during the Irish War of Independence.

-Wingate, an intelligence officer of the British Army's General Headquarters (GHQ) in Jerusalem, examined sabotage and weapon smuggling operations in northern Palestine (Galilee).
+Orde Wingate, an intelligence officer of the British Army's General Headquarters (GHQ) in Jerusalem, examined sabotage and weapon smuggling operations in northern Palestine (Galilee).
 During March 1938, after several weeks of experimental ambushes and patrols, he had gained permission from the General Officer Commanding (GOC) in Palestine, Lieutenant-General Archibald Wavell, to establish a joint British-Jewish unit for night operations against the Arab insurgents.
 However, the Jewish Agency had opposed this venture at first, resulting in its postponement until early June.